kanke/Transferer/README.md

 > 🧹 -  Run `mvn verify` <- Runs unit and integration tests

 ##  Tools ##
-- Used concurrent HashMap but this can be switched to an in memory database in future eg Redis
+- Used concurrentHashMap as a  threadsafe data store but this can be switched to an in memory database in future eg Redis, h2 by providing a different implementation
 - Dropwizard as a lightweight package to build application
 - Lombok as a library that automatically plugs into your editor and build tool for less boiler plate
 - Guice for dependency injection and dropwizard guicey for auto configuration